-

 Modules and course content

 This course is conducted through a combination of campus and online learning process.
-The campus module will consists of three sessions of two days each over the course of one semester.
+The campus module will consists of three modules of two days each over the course of one semester.
 All modules takes place on campus in Oslo.
 The online module will combine online content, videos and exercises to support the learning, both individually and in groups.

 The syllabus is made available as soon as you have been admitted to the course.